-The last epistemological stage of Wittgenstein’s inquiries which appear is his On Certainty (1969) being based on human common-sense as the accepted general human beliefs, as the Kantian experiential sensual intuition of the material blind objects which by themselves are meaningless which a`la Kant, without the a priori formal empty concepts they cannot ended in logical judgments of the firs Critique as the evidential knowledge. though for Wittgenstein without the common a priori Transcendental Understanding and thus similar to the subjective aesthetical reflective judgment of Kant’s Critique of Judgment.
-Indeed, Wittgenstein cannot explain if and how those judgments represent the realities of the subject and the object which as I explained they can be represented only like the Siamese Tweens that we cannot explain the knowledge of the one without of the other in distinction, e.g., from Descartes’ “I think therefore I am (exist)” (Nesher, 2007b).
+The last epistemological stage of Wittgenstein’s inquiries, which appears in his On Certainty (1969), is based on human common-sense as providing the accepted general human beliefs.
+These are like Kant’s experiential sensual intuition of the blind material objects, which are meaningless in and of themselves and which, à la Kant, cannot amount to the logical judgments of the First Critique, as evidential knowledge, without the a priori empty formal concepts.
+Indeed, Wittgenstein cannot explain if, and how, those judgments represent the realities of the subject and of the object, which, as I explained elsewhere (Nesher, 2007) can only be represented like Siamese twins in that we must explain knowledge of the one simultaneously with the other, e.g., in Descartes’ “I think therefore I am (exist).”

-3. In On Certainty Wittgenstein Tries to Explain That by Rejecting Certainty the Skeptic is in Order About Having Any Certain Knowledge of Reality???
+3. In On Certainty, Wittgenstein Tries to Explain that, by Rejecting Certainty, the Skeptic Cannot Have Any Certain Knowledge of Reality

-Inn his On Certainty Wittgenstein tries to explain that if he can reject the certainty our knowledge of reality the skepticism is in order about having any such certain knowledge whoever, since the rejection of knowledge cannot be based on the subjective feeling only, therefore we remain with skepticism about the refutation of skepticism, or solipsism according his Tractatus, and also of Russell, about our knowledge of Reality.
-This can be explained that like Kant which admitted of not having any theory of truth to prove our knowledge of reality as it is with all the neo-Kantians from Kant on, and yet, I cannot say this on the entire philosophy since we can see the seeds of such theory of truth in Spinoza and Peirce as I show in my 1994, 2018 respectively and especially in my book of 2002: X, and the epistemic logic, 2021.
+In his On Certainty, Wittgenstein tries to explain that if he can reject the certainty of our knowledge of reality the skeptic can have no such certain knowledge whatsoever, since the rejection of knowledge cannot be based on subjective feelings only.
+We therefore remain with skepticism about the refutation of skepticism, or of solipsism according his Tractatus, and of Russell, concerning our knowledge of reality.
+This is similar to Kant, who admitted to not having any theory of truth by which to prove our knowledge of reality, as well as to all neo-Kantians from Kant onwards (though it cannot be said of the entirety of philosophy, since we can see the seeds of such a theory of truth in Spinoza and Peirce, as I show in my 1994 and 2018, respectively, and especially in my book, from 2002: X, and in my work on epistemic logic, 2021).